 Concept Design, Plot Design, Writing, Quality Assurance, Level Design

-Born in Wales in 1984, Dean has has always had a passion for computer gaming.
+Born in Wales in 1984, Dean has always had a passion for computer gaming.
 Although he has been editing on and off since the age of 12, he has never released anything worthwhile to the public until Blade of Agony.
 Aside from computer games, his passions include theatre, architecture, wargaming, role-playing, history, and B-movies, and he's brought these varied interests into the project.
 His gaming influences include Duke Nukem, Alone in the Dark, Wolfenstein, and Zelda, and his most-admired game designers are Shigeru Miyamoto, Sid Meier, John Romero and Richard Garriot.

 VIRGILIO "OZYMANDIAS81" VIRZO